iamSt3el/-NeighborFit-/README.md

 NeighborFit is a full-stack web application developed as a solution to the neighborhood-lifestyle matching problem for young professionals seeking PG accommodations in Bangalore.
 This project was completed as part of a 2-week technical assignment, demonstrating systematic problem-solving, algorithmic thinking, and full-stack development capabilities.

 The application leverages real-world data from over 100 PG listings across Bangalore's prime areas, implementing an intelligent matching algorithm that considers budget constraints, room preferences, gender requirements, and lifestyle factors to provide personalized recommendations with quantified match scores.
+The application is deployed on AWS EC2 using Docker containerization with SSL encryption and custom domain configuration.

 ## Problem Statement and Research